swisscom/dopi/doc/plugins/custom.md

 The values can be a number, an array of numbers or :all for all possible exit codes.
 Will replace the current default.

+### parse_output (optional)

+`default: {}`

+Here you can define patterns that match against the output of the command plugin and flag certain lines as errors or warnings.
+The parse_output key should contain a hash with two keys, 'error' and 'warning' which each can contain an array of patterns.

+### fail_on_warning

+`default: false`

+Set this to true if you want to threat warnings in the output as errors.
+This is useful if the plugin already specifies the parsing patterns but your need to stop the run on warnings.

 ## Examples:

 ### Simple Example